 Let me help you make your life’s moments unforgettable and surrounded with meaning to add to your life’s story.

 My professional career began in the early 90s as a new graduate of the social service worker diploma program offered at Fleming C0llege (Peterborough).
 I always had a strong desire to work with people as they navigated through life and its various challenges.
 Eventually, I certified as a birth and postpartum doula (DONA International).
 I founded Mother Nurture Childbirth Services in 1998, assisting couples through the childbirth experience and the early weeks at home with a new baby.

 My career path changed and evolved after becoming a mother myself in December 2003.
 While no longer a practicing doula, I continued to educate and support new parents as they navigated their parenting journey from prenatal to birth and postnatal.
 Seeing the need for specific support, I created a workshop for women who had experienced difficult or traumatic births and/or postnatal periods.
 I retired from all birth related work in the fall of 2015.

 I published my first book, an extension of my essay What I Would Tell You, in May 2015.
-After the first edition sold out, I decided to write a revised edition creating it as a solo project.
-It will be launched December 1st 2017.
+After the first edition sold out, I decided to write a revised edition creating it as a solo project and launching it in December 1st 2017.
 This book is a collection of hard earned wisdom gained in my adventures as a mother of a child with medical fragility.
 Although the lessons I have learned come from one particular path, this book resonates with anyone who has experienced an unexpected detour in their lives or anyone who is in a care giving role.
 It is a must read for those who work with families like ours.